ophelialabs/ophelialabs.github.io/docs/src/index.md

 17. Her: "[Not unless he is psychic](https://google.com)": In Progress
     - How do I know about most of this when I posted without being informed first i.e. -
        * The "step" technique and wanting to go from battlefield to battlefield?
-18. June 29, 2026: Approximately 12 AM
+18. "Cancel this, let them finish what they started"
-  - Slight shift.
-Compared to a Vinn Diagram, overlapping set of bubbles.
-  - Felt as two brains converging into one
+    - 06/29/2026: Approximately 12 AM, slight shift.
+Compared to a Vinn Diagram, overlapping set of bubbles, felt as two brains converging into one
 18. Him (7/9/26 🕥 19:03): "I'll pay extra"
     - I hope this isnt a professional in the medical field.
 Are you going to withhold this information from them too?
 Otherwise they may not take the job
 19. Her (7/19/26 🕥 11:32): Have to get him into surgery